isabelc/wp-family-tree/readme.txt

 3. Family list entry with links to each individual's blog post page

 == Changelog ==

+= 0.3.1 =
+* Added parameter in admin that needs to be specified and that tells WP Family Tree which page is the family tree page

 = 0.3 =
 * Added tree style parameters in admin optins page